More than One Bankruptcy?

 If your first bankruptcy filing was dismissed, not discharged, these time periods do not apply.
 The time periods only apply to cases that were discharged, not dismissed.

 Now, there’s an important caveat: If you file for chapter 13 bankruptcy and you realize it’s not the solution you thought it would be, you can convert it at any time to a chapter 7 filing.
 In fact, many people do that.
 Remember, though, you won’t be able to file for another bankruptcy – chapter 7 or chapter 13 – for eight years from the time the Chapter 13 was filed since you converted the original filing to a chapter 7.

 Repeat filings are really not that unusual.
-If you have filed a bankruptcy case and think you might need another case, please contact us for a free initial consultation so that we can explore all of your options with you.
+If you have filed a bankruptcy case and think you might need another case, please contact us for a free initial consultation so that I can explore all of your options with you.

-While we may never know the wealth Donald Trump enjoys, you do have choices when it comes to your finances and the protections that are available.
+While one may never know the wealth Donald Trump enjoys, you do have choices when it comes to your finances and the protections that are available.
 Even if you have filed for chapter 13 bankruptcy and realize it’s not at all what you’d hoped it would be, chapter 7 bankruptcy could very well be the right solution.
 More than one bankruptcy is possible, provided certain rules are followed.

 To learn more, contact my offices today.
 I’ll work hard to ensure bankruptcy serves your needs and allows you and your family to start anew, minus the burden of overwhelming bills.